Beauty and the Beast (Disney song): Background and recording

 Much to Disney's surprise, Beauty and the Beast received three separate Academy Award nominations for Best Original Song.
 To avoid dividing Academy voters and prevent a draw, Disney decided to promote the film's title song ahead of its fellow nominees "Belle" and "Be Our Guest" by releasing "Beauty and the Beast" as a single, similar to the way in which Universal Pictures released "Somewhere Out There" from the animated film An American Tail as a single in 1986.
 Coincidentally, Ashman and Menken had written the song so that it could potentially experience success outside of the Beauty and the Beast film itself.
-Although Lansbury's rendition was very much appreciated, it was considered to be unsuitable for a commercial release or radio airplay.
-Thus, the studio decided to make "Beauty and the Beast" the first Disney song to be arranged into a pop version of itself for the film's end credits.
+Although Disney were keen to use Lansbury's rendition in the film itself, it was considered to be unsuitable for a commercial release or radio airplay, with the studio deciding to rearrange the song into a pop version for the film's end credits - a first for a Disney song.
 Menken referred to this experience as a "turning point" in his career because it was also the first time one of his own compositions had ever undergone such a transformation.
 The song was produced by Walter Afanasieff and arranged by musician Robbie Buchanan.
 Menken commended Afanasieff for successfully making the song his own.

 Actress and singer Paige O'Hara, who voices Belle, was among the first artists to express interest in recording the pop version of "Beauty and the Beast", but Disney dismissed her for being "too Broadway".
-Unable to afford to hire a "big singer" at the time, Disney hired rising Canadian recording artist Celine Dion.
+Unable to afford to hire a "big singer" at the time, Disney selected rising Canadian recording artist Celine Dion.
 Because she was relatively unknown to American audiences at the time, the studio doubted that Dion would have much of an impact in the United States on her own and subsequently hired the more well-known American singer Peabo Bryson to perform the song alongside her as a duet.
 Disney contacted Dion's manager René Angélil about having the singer record "Beauty and the Beast" while she was on tour in England.
 A fan of Dion's music, Menken personally wrote the singer a letter of approval.